rust-lang/rfcs/text/0000-sized-hierarchy.md

    blocker.
 It may be possible to work around this over an edition, which is discussed in the future possibilities section.

+## Risk of churn
+[risk-of-churn]: #risk-of-churn

-Additionally, it is not expected that this RFC's additions would result in much churn within the ecosystem.
-All bounds in the standard library should be re-evaluated during the implementation of this RFC, but bounds in third-party crates need not be:
+It is not expected that this RFC's additions would result in much churn within the ecosystem.
+All bounds in the standard library should be re-evaluated during the implementation of this RFC, but bounds in third-party crates need not be.

-Up-to-`RuntimeSized`-implementing types will primarily be used for localised performance optimisation, and `Pointee`-only-implementing types will primarily be used for localised FFI, neither is expected to be so pervasive throughout Rust software to the extent that all existing `Sized` or `?Sized` bounds would need to be immediately reconsidered in light of their addition.
-If a user of a up-to-`RuntimeSized`-implementing type or a `Pointee`-only-implementing type did encounter a bound that needed to be relaxed, this could be changed in a patch to the relevant crate without breaking backwards compatibility as-and-when such bounds are discovered.
+`RuntimeSized` types will primarily be used for localised performance optimisation, and `Pointee` types will primarily be used for localised FFI, neither is expected to be so pervasive throughout Rust codebases to the extent that all existing `Sized` or `?Sized` bounds would need to be immediately reconsidered in light of their addition.
+If a user of a `RuntimeSized` type or a `Pointee` type did encounter a bound that needed to be relaxed, this could be changed in a patch to the relevant crate without breaking backwards compatibility as-and-when such cases are encountered.

 ## Changes to the standard library
 [changes-to-the-standard-library]: #changes-to-the-standard-library